 Geo-targeting is the practice of determining the location of a visitor and delivering relevant content to them based on their geographic criteria like country, region, state, city, zip code, IP address, etc.

-Geo-targeting can be used to target local patients through paid ads and organic search.
+Geo-targeting can be used to target local patients through paid search and organic search.

 You can use Google Trends to enhance your geo-targeting campaign.

-Google Trends is a tool that shows how frequently a search term is entered on Google over a period of time and across different locations.
+Google Trends is a tool that shows how frequently a search term and healthcare marketing trends over a period of time and across different locations.